pseudo-dynamic/terraform-provider-value/docs/resources/is_known.md

 ### Required

 - `guid_seed` (String) Attention!
 The seed is being used to determine resource uniqueness prior (first plan phase) and during apply phase (second plan phase).
 Very important to state is that the **seed must be fully known during the plan phase**, otherwise, an error is thrown.
 Within one terraform plan & apply the **seed of every "value_is_known" must be unique**!
 I really recommend you to use the provider configuration and/or provider_meta configuration to increase resource uniqueness.
-Besides `guid_seed`, the provider configuration seed, the provider_meta configuration seed and the resource type itself will become part of the final seed.
+Besides `guid_seed`, the provider block seed addition, the provider_meta block seed addition and the resource type itself will become part of the final seed.
 Under certain circumstances you may face problems if you run terraform concurrenctly.
 If you do so, then I recommend you to pass-through a random value via a user (environment) variable that you then add to the seed.
 - `proposed_unknown` (Dynamic) It is very crucial that this field is **not** filled by any custom value except the one produced by `value_unknown_proposer` (resource).
 This has the reason as its `value` is **always** unknown during the plan phase.
 On this behaviour this resource must rely and it cannot check if you do not so!
 - `value` (Dynamic) The `value` (not nested attributes) is test against "(known after apply)"